v-mipeng/v-mipeng.github.io/index.md

 ### News
 - **A learning project for Parallel Computing was published** \
 I implemented a parallel learning system from scratch based on pytorch, which supports data parallel and tensor parallel.
-This is a learning project suitable for junior researchers to get familar with parallel computing or researchers who want to implement a parallel system from the scratch instead of using public framework.
+This is a learning project suitable for junior researchers to get familar with parallel computing or researchers who want to implement a parallel system from the scratch instead of using public frameworks.

 - **A paper was accepted by ACL Findings** \
 This work, titled _NormNet: Normalize Noun Phrases for More Robust NLP_, is the early step of our exploaration to break down facts and reasoning.
 It seems that the reviewers didn't notice this point :) but it is exactly what I actually want to do!